riteshsingh1/terminal-todo/README.md

 - Organize tasks by due date
 - Single-key shortcuts for task management
 - Mark tasks as done, not required, or postpone
-- Completed tasks are strikethrough and moved to the bottom
+- Completed tasks shown with strikethrough inline with active tasks
 - Colorful, intuitive interface
 - Task numbering for easy selection
 - Visual separation with italicized action menus